swedencpp/SIS-TK611-AG09/docs/paper_club/001_20220705_P0843R4_static_vector.md

 - Johan Söderbäck (JS)

 ## Minutes

-Minutes are taken by DF (not verbatim, best effort).

 - DB: relevance in embedded space; issues with dynamic memory.
 A better abstraction than tracking an array with a size.
 - AN: Do you have experience with Boost's static vector impl?